-Fyffe House is closed to visitors from Saturday 21 September until Saturday 12 October (approximately) for internal earthquake repairs.
+Fyffe House is closed to visitors from 16 May 2021 until Spring for interior plaster renewal work.
 Our apologies for any inconvenience.

 On the edge of a vast ocean, a little pink cottage rides on the back of a whale.

 - On the way to the seal colony.

 - CLOSED 16 May - Spring for internal plaster repairs

 - Closed Good Friday, Anzac Day (25 April) and Christmas Day

 Please understand that surcharges may apply at times of special events.